jsreport/jsreport/packages/jsreport-reports/README.md

 ### 3.1.1

-- reports cleanup should still clean all old reports found in the current interval, but it does in batches configured by `extensions.reports.cleanLimit`
+- reports cleanup should still clean all old reports found in the current interval, but it does in batches configured by `extensions.reports.cleanParallelLimit`
 - prevent reports cleanup to run if it is already running

 ### 3.1.0